a personalized path to success

 is an independent, co-educational environment.

-We educate children from Pre-School age up to Grade Six (Aged 3-12).
+We educate children from Pre-School age up to Grade eight (Aged 3-14).

-Programs include children house, lower elementary and upper elementary as well as special education (SE) program.
+Programs include children house, lower elementary, upper elementary and middle school as well as special education (SE) program.

 We follow the Lebanese and International Curriculum, using the Montessori Method and Philosophy.